Sunanda1/Analysis_of_Smart_meter_London/README.md

-### <a id='viz-anchor'></a>Inline Visualization
+### <a id='viz-anchor'></a>Inline Visualizations

 ![image8](https://user-images.githubusercontent.com/31700068/42986122-3ce88126-8ba9-11e8-8c00-633acaef8c0f.png)

-<p>Energy usage is very high during evening hours,less during day time and mean energy usage dips down to the lowest during late night hours.
-Interesting to see that this pattern remains same irrespective of their tariff rates (high, normal, low).</p>
+<p>Energy usage is very high during evening hours, less during day time and mean energy usage dips down to the lowest during late night hours.
+This pattern remains same irrespective of their tariff rates (high, normal, low).
+Also, it is seen that less energy is consumed when high rates are charged.</p>

 ![image7](https://user-images.githubusercontent.com/31700068/42984741-e8af4bc2-8ba2-11e8-96e8-31d42b5bf524.png)

-<p>Energy consumption is high between month of December-March which eventually drops down for the rest of the year.
+<p>Energy consumption is high between month of December-March.
 Temperature (green Line) is plotted on Y-axis located on the right side, the average temperature for the same months was below 5°C and explains higher energy consumption during this period as heating systems would be used extensively.
 Thus, temperature change plays a major role in energy consumption irrespective of different ACORN groups.</p>